BestTimesToVisit.com Logo

 money

 Use a credit card that doesn't charge foreign transaction fees.
-Many places in Panama City accept cards, but always have some Balboa (PAB), the local currency, on hand for smaller purchases and street vendors; US dollars are also widely accepted.
+Many restaurants and hotels in Panama City accept cards, but it's always good to have some US dollars on hand for smaller establishments or street vendors, especially in Casco Viejo.
+Negotiating prices is not common, so don't expect to haggle.

 transport